 When you think of Instagram for small businesses, you may think it’s going to be a crazy amount of work.

 We won’t lie.
 It does take commitment to research, creation, and consistency.
 But don’t make it harder than it has to be by thinking that everything on your account must be 100% unique.

 Successful marketers are repurposing content from their other social media accounts and their own followers to match the styles of their Instagram profile.
 You obviously shouldn’t repost the exact same content, but use it as a guide and inspiration.
 Always give credit where credit is due if reposting.

 Network with Similar Accounts

 Curate content from similar pages.
 It’s best to always ask permission and give credit.

 Start following accounts that use a similar filter, style, colors, etc. Scan through their photos each day.
 Find ones you like.
 Reach out as an admirer.
 Ask if they’ll send you the original high resolution images in return for a mention.

 To save time, network with several account owners to get blanket approval to post their content on your account.
 Help each other expand to reach new audiences.

 9. Create Compelling Content

 Mediocre content won’t cut it on Instagram.
-Instagram is a like a fashion show.
-Only the most visually-stunning take the stage.
+Instagram is like a fashion show.
+Only the most visually stunning take the stage.